N Biren Singh sworn in as Manipur CM, 5 others take oath as cabinet ministers | Politics

 - India

+The cabinet ministers who took oath along with Biren and Bishwajit Singh, were Yumnam Khemchand Singh, Govindas Konthoujam, Nemcha Kipgen, all from the BJP, and Awngbow Newmai from the Naga People's Front (NPF).

-Union ministers Nirmala Sitharaman and Kiren Rijiju had on Sunday handed over a letter to Ganesan, stating that Singh was elected unanimously as the leader of the BJP legislature party with 32 MLAs.
+Prime Minister Narendra Modi tweeted his congratulations to Biren Singh and said “I am confident his team and he would take Manipur to newer heights of progress.”
+Biswajit Singh and Biren Singh had flown in twice to Delhi since results were announced to elections to the state assembly on March 10, in what was seen as rival lobbying efforts to win the coveted job of chief minister of the strife torn state of Manipur.
+While Biswajit was commerce, industries, public works and rural development minister in the last cabinet, it is to be seen what portfolios will be allocated to him this time round.
+Earlier, union ministers Nirmala Sitharaman and Kiren Rijiju had on Sunday handed over a letter to Ganesan, stating that Singh had been elected unanimously as the leader of the BJP legislature party with 32 MLAs.

-The governor then invited Singh to form the next government in Manipur.

-The five cabinet ministers who took oath along with Singh were Thongam Bishwajit Singh, Yumnam Khemchand Singh, Govindas Konthoujam, Nemcha Kipgen -- all from the BJP -- and Awngbow Newmai from the Naga People's Front (NPF).

-Two political parties, the JD (U) with six members, and the Kuki People's Alliance with two members and one independent, ''extended their unconditional support to the BJP”, the Raj Bhavan had said in a statement on Sunday.
+Two political parties, the JD (U) with six members, and the Kuki People's Alliance with two members and one independent, had also ''extended their unconditional support to the BJP”.

 Following this, the BJP-led government's strength rose to 41, a two thirds majority in the 60-member Manipur assembly.